Have your snake’s eyes recently become cloudy or dull in color?

 Ensure it has a clean home with ideal environmental conditions.

 Supply a shedding box, a well-ventilated hiding area with a source of moisture like a damp paper towel or moss.

 Consult your veterinarian if your snake retains eye caps through another shed or you aren’t comfortable waiting until its next shed cycle.

-Why Are My Snake’s Eyes Cloudy If It Isn’t Shedding Related?
+Why Does My Snake Have Cloudy Eyes If It Isn’t Shedding Related?

-There are some rarer causes of cloudy snake eyes.
+There are some rarer causes of cloudy eyes in snakes.